SHIVANSHTHAKUR1/logistics_PBLV/docs/devops-getting-started.md

 ## 🎯 Your Role: DevOps & Automation Specialist

-You'll be responsible for n8n workflow automation, system integration, testing coordination, deployment, and ensuring everything works together seamlessly.
+You'll be responsible for n8n workflow automation, system integration, deployment infrastructure, and coordinating the entire technology stack.

 ---